Who We Are

 Margaret McCarthy, Executive Director and Co-Director

-Margaret McCarthy is the Executive Director and Co-Director of Southern Exposure.
+Margaret McCarthy (she/her) is the Executive Director and Co-Director of Southern Exposure.
 She joined the team at SoEx in 2019, and has over a decade of experience at local nonprofits, including serving as the Interim Executive Director of the San Francisco Bicycle Coalition.
 She has led long-term organizational strategy, communications, fundraising, and staff and volunteer management at other local nonprofits including Walk San Francisco and 826 Valencia.
 Additionally, she managed public-private partnerships and community engagement programs at the San Francisco Department of the Environment.
-She is an ensemble member and the Co-Artistic Director of the San Francisco Neo-Futurists, an experimental theater ensemble.
+For nine years, she was an ensemble member of the San Francisco Neo-Futurists, an experimental theater ensemble, where she also served Co-Artistic Director for five years.
 She holds a B.A. in English and Theater from San Francisco State University.
+She is on the board of directors of the Center for Artistic Activism.

 Back to top